<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 How to Build a Practice Budget for Homeownership

-For so many potential homeowners, the jump to homeownership feels like a major financial leap.
-Will your bank account survive those monthly payments?
-What about all those mysterious extra costs everyone keeps warning you about?
+For many potential homeowners, homeownership feels like a major financial leap.
+Will your bank account survive monthly payments?
+What about the unexpected costs everyone keeps warning you about?

-Think of a “practice budget” as your homeownership training wheels.
+Think of these budgets as your homeownership training wheels.
 You’ll experience what bigger payments feel like before actually signing the dotted line.
+You’ll also prepare yourself for the inevitable large expenses that suddenly appear.
 Plus, you might build a strong savings cushion along the way.

 Understanding Your Current Financial Picture